Adequate moduli spaces and geometrically reductive group schemes: Geometrically reductive group schemes and GIT

 \begin{proof} Since $BG' = BG \times_S S'$, this follows directly from Proposition \ref{proposition-adequately-affine}. \end{proof}

-The following definition is justified by fpqc descent in Proposition \ref{proposition-adequately-affine}(4). \begin{defn} If $\cX$ is an algebraic stack, a point $\xi \in |\cX|$ has a \emph{geometrically reductive stabilizer} if for some (equivalently any) representative $x: \Spec k \to \cX$, $G_x \to \Spec k$ is geometrically reductive. \end{defn}
+The following definition is justified by fpqc descent in Proposition \ref{proposition-adequately-affine}(4). \begin{defn} If $\cX$ is an algebraic stack, a point $\xi \in |\cX|$ has a \emph{geometrically reductive stabilizer} if for some (equivalently any) representative $x: \Spec(k) \to \cX$, the stabilizer group scheme $G_x \to \Spec(k)$ is geometrically reductive. \end{defn}

-\begin{remark} If $\cX$ is locally noetherian, then there exists a residual gerbe $\cG_{\xi} \subseteq \cX$ and $\xi \in |\cX|$ has geometrically reductive stabilizer if and only if $\cG_{\xi}$ is adequately affine. \end{remark}
+\begin{remark} If $\cX$ is locally Noetherian, then there exists a residual gerbe $\cG_{\xi} \subseteq \cX$ and $\xi \in |\cX|$ has geometrically reductive stabilizer if and only if $\cG_{\xi}$ is adequately affine. \end{remark}

-The following is an easy but useful fact insuring that closed points have geometrically reductive stabilizers.
+The following is an easy but useful fact ensuring that closed points have geometrically reductive stabilizers.

-\begin{prop} Let $\cX$ be a locally noetherian algebraic stack and $\phi: \cX \to Y$ be an adequate moduli space.
-Any closed point $\xi \in |\cX|$ has a geometrically reductive stabilizer stabilizer.
+\begin{prop} Let $\cX$ be a locally Noetherian algebraic stack and let $\phi: \cX \to Y$ be an adequate moduli space.
+Any closed point $\xi \in |\cX|$ has a geometrically reductive stabilizer.
 For any $y \in Y$, the unique closed point $\xi \in |\cX_y|$ has a geometrically reductive stabilizer . \end{prop}

 \begin{proof} The point $\xi$ induces a closed immersion $\cG_{\xi} \hookarr \cX$.
-By Lemma \ref{lemma-adequate-affine-algebra}, the morphism from $\cG_{\xi} \to \Spec k(\xi)$ is an adequate moduli space so that $\xi$ has geometrically reductive stabilizer. \end{proof}
+By Lemma \ref{lemma-adequate-affine-algebra}, the morphism from $\cG_{\xi} \to \Spec(k(\xi))$ is an adequate moduli space so that $\xi$ has geometrically reductive stabilizer. \end{proof}